awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-about-aws-runpatchbaselineassociation.md

 `Key=tag-key,Values=tag-value1,tag-value2,tag-value3`

 The `BaselineTags` value is used by Patch Manager to ensure that a set of instances that are patched in a single operation all have the exact same set of approved patches\.
 When the patching operation runs, Patch Manager checks to see if a patch baseline for the operating system type is tagged with the same key\-value pair you specify for `BaselineTags`\.
 If there is a match, this custom patch baseline is used\.
-If there is not a match, a patch baseline is identified according to any patch group specified for the patching operating\.
+If there isn't a match, a patch baseline is identified according to any patch group specified for the patching operating\.
 If there is none, the AWS managed predefined patch baseline for that operating system is used\.

 **Additional permission requirements**
 If you use `AWS-RunPatchBaselineAssociation` in patching operations other than those set up using Quick Setup, and you want to use the optional `BaselineTags` parameter, you must add the following permissions to the [instance profile](setup-instance-profile.md) for Amazon Elastic Compute Cloud \(Amazon EC2\) instances\.

 **Note**
-Quick Setup and `AWS-RunPatchBaselineAssociation` do not support on\-premises servers and virtual machines \(VMs\)\.
+Quick Setup and `AWS-RunPatchBaselineAssociation` don't support on\-premises servers and virtual machines \(VMs\)\.

 ```
 {